-When it comes to building a website for your company, there are quite a few things to take into consideration, one of the more important is the content management system, or CMS you will be using to manage the site.
+When it comes to building a website for your company, there are quite a few things to take into consideration, one of the more important is the content management system, or CMS you will use to manage the website.
 While there are countless content management systems available, two of the more popular are WordPress and Squarespace.
 Let’s breakdown Squarespace vs WordPress so you can understand what is best for you.

 Who Is Building Your Website?

 So you’re building a website and you know you’re going with either Squarespace or WordPress.
 The first thing you should figure out is who will be building your website?
 If you plan to do it all yourself and you don’t have much experience designing websites, you may want to take the Squarespace route.
 Squarespace makes it very easy for beginners to choose templates, populate content and images, configure website details and go live without much difficulty.
 Squarespace offers a number of attractive themes or templates that are generally customizable, allowing even the most inexperienced designer to create something decent looking.

 If you plan to hire a professional web design company to build your website, this changes things a bit.
 Some website design companies offer clients a Squarespace and a WordPress option.
 This way, clients with varying budgets have options.
 In most cases, the biggest difference will be that while both the Squarespace and WordPress websites can be designed to fit the company or brand, there will be limitations when it comes to both frontend and backend capabilities when it comes to Squarespace vs WordPress.
 All in all, a website for WordPress will typically be a bit more customized to the business.
 Either way, make sure to look at the web design companies portfolio to make sure they have a verifiable history of WordPress web design or Squarespace website design.

 Website Frontend Functionality